snehaltandel/youtube_video_summarizer/README.md

 <h2>Usage</h2>
 <p>To use the summarizer, run the following command:</p>
 <pre><code>npm start</code></pre>
-<p>Then, enter the URL of the YouTube video you want to summarize.</p>
+<p>Then, enter the URL of the YouTube video you want to summarize.
+If you want to generate a short video script, switch to the second tab and submit the URL there.</p>

 <h2>Contributing</h2>
 <p>We welcome contributions!
 Please read our <a href="CONTRIBUTING.md">contributing guidelines</a> for more details.</p>